ValeriiaMarynchenko/CrowdFundingSite/README.md

-# SAHARA
 ## A Crowd Funding Website

 #### Purpose
-Allow users to post request for fonationd and give donations to other users , all request are moderated by admin
+Allow users to post request for fundations and give donations to other users , all request are moderated by admin

 #### Scope
 this is a website Project developed as part of Web Engneering Subject project.